-U.S. stock index futures indicated a higher open on Thursday as JPMorgan reported earnings that beat expectations.
+U.S. stock index futures indicated a lower open on Thursday morning as a decline in commodity prices weighed.

 U.S. stocks closed mixed amid news of explosions in Belgium that killed more than two dozen people.

 U.S. government debt prices were lower on Tuesday morning as investors digested remarks made by a top Federal Reserve official.